GRASS-FED BEEF JERKY IS BETTER

-HEALTH BENEFITS OF GRASS-FED BEEF
+GRASS-FED BEEF FAQS

-Why is grass-fed beef better?
+Why is grass-fed beef jerky better and healthier?

 - Most cows fed on corn are also confined to small feedlots in order for producers to more efficiently control their weights; grass-fed cows are allowed to roam naturally on open pastures.